-When people had to forge the first coins, they would have liked to make them out of platinum or titanium (rare, shiny, non-perishable, non-oxidating and chemically stable), but unfortunately these rare titanium metals and steels need quite a sophisticate technology to refine the ore and then bring them to melting temperatures, not to mention the fact that they are incredibly hard materials so very difficult to forge into coins.
+When people had to forge the first coins, they would have liked to make them out of platinum or titanium (rare, shiny, non-perishable, non-oxidating / chemically stable), but unfortunately these rare titanium metals and steels need quite a sophisticate technology to refine the ore and then bring them to melting temperatures, not to mention the fact that they are incredibly hard materials so very difficult to forge into coins.

-Gold on the other end along with silver and copper where easy to extract, low melting temperature and soft, hence easy to forge into coins and with it came their popularity as first medium of exchange.
+Gold on the other end along with silver and copper were easy to extract, low melting temperature and soft, hence easy to forge into coins and with it came their popularity as first medium of exchange.

-A small market with a small quantity of people trading and bartering countable pieces of metal as opposed to physical goods in different ratios eventually caught the attention of nearby groups of people which immediately found this system revolutionary and convenient so they also started adopting this system, and the price (number + token) went viral across different societies and all over the world.
+A small market with a small quantity of people trading and bartering countable pieces of metal as opposed to physical goods in different ratios eventually caught the attention of nearby groups of people which immediately found this system revolutionary and convenient so they also started adopting it, and the price (number + token) went viral across different societies and all over the world.

 As the currency system increases its penetration within society so does social stratification.
 We no longer need to be all hunters/gatherers but we can specialize ourselves in different jobs and skillsets and we can optimize and sophisticate our products and services and on the long run we develop and refine technology and stratify society even more.

 The need for hierarchy and societal stratification appears to be somewhat hardwired within our genetic make-up (see the work of Jordan Peterson) and past attempts to tamper this balance in the name of better and more communistic societies as proven disastrous.
 Still these stories can serve as cautionary tales for other more successful social engineering experiments as we shall see further below.